jltsiren/gcsa2/README.md

 To compile, set `SDSL_DIR` in the Makefile to point to your SDSL directory (the default is `../sdsl-lite`).
 GCSA2 will take its compiler options from SDSL.
 Use `make` to compile the library or `install.sh` to compile it and install the headers and the library to your home directory.
 Another installation directory can be specified as `install.sh prefix`.

+GCSA2 is compiled with `-DNDEBUG` by default.
+Using this option is highly recommended.
+There are several cases, where SDSL code works correctly but the assertions are incorrect.
+As SDSL 2.0 is no longer actively supported, we have to wait until the release of SDSL 3.0 to fix these issues.

 ## Citing GCSA2

 Jouni Sirén: **Indexing Variation Graphs**.